 District 19 Alder Blog: http://www.cityofmadison.com/council/district19/blog/?Id=30623 UW Health Web Site Project Page

-Well 14 Out of Service; Chloride Mitigation Study in ProgressA Well #14 chloride mitigation study began on January 11, with the well being taken out of service.
+Well 14 UpdatesA Well #14 chloride mitigation study began on January 11, 2023, with the well being taken out of service.
 Water Utility's description of the latest study can be found at https://www.cityofmadison.com/water/projects/well-14-chloride-mitigation-project.
 This study is called the chloride study because, in addition to sodium, the chloride levels are encroaching on EPA's guidelines for drinking water.

 From the City of Madison Water Supply Manager, Joe Demorett..